 My name is Karen Gaffney, and I’m a Professor of English at Raritan Valley Community College (RVCC) in New Jersey.
-I’ve been teaching composition and electives on race and gender there for more than ten years.
-I have a PhD in English from the University of Delaware (2003), where I studied critical race theory and contemporary literature.
+I’ve been teaching composition and electives on race and gender there since 2003.
+I have a PhD in English from the University of Delaware (2003), where I studied Critical Race Theory and contemporary literature.
 My book, Dismantling the Racism Machine: A Manual and Toolbox (Routledge), is an accessible and interdisciplinary introduction to race and racism with tools for action (see tab “My Book” for more info).

 As a white anti-racist educator, I work in a variety of settings to address systemic racism: